Use the Operator Compliance Risk Score (OCRS) system

 Trailers and OCRS

 Trailer details from annual tests aren’t included in your OCRS.
-However, any prohibitions that are issued at the roadside are included and allocated to the vehicle drawing the trailer.
+But, any prohibitions issued at the roadside are included and allocated to the vehicle pulling the trailer.
+In the same way, trailer encounters aren’t counted towards the traffic score.

 Sifted encounters and OCRS

-Encounters that have been ‘sifted’ by DVSA examiners are not included as part of the scoring system.
+Encounters that have been ‘sifted’ by DVSA examiners aren’t included as part of the scoring system.

-A ‘sifted’ encounter is a roadworthiness inspection where a DVSA examiner decides that a full inspection is not needed, eg:
+A ‘sifted’ encounter is a roadworthiness inspection where a DVSA examiner decides that a full inspection isn’t needed.
+For example:

 - it’s a brand new vehicle